|Driving Wheels||ft ins|

 It continued in traffic until 1960 (just three years short of 100 years in service) when diesel locomotives were introduced.

 Instead of being scrapped, the two remaining former F.R. machines were presented to local schools.
-BHSC 7 stood in the grounds of the George Hastwell Special School in Abbey Road, Barrow for over twenty years, until it was purchased privately in 1983 and moved to the Steamtown Railway Museum at Carnforth in Lancashire.
+BHSC 7 stood in the grounds of the George Hastwell Special School in Abbey Road, Barrow for over twenty years.
+When the school relocated to a new building the locomotive was moved to Walney Island, where it remained until it was purchased privately in 1983 and moved to the Steamtown Railway Museum at Carnforth in Lancashire.
 The fate of the other locomotive is unknown.

 Restoration began, but it was cut short by the death of one of the owners.
 The dismantled remains were acquired by the Furness Railway Trust in 1990 to safeguard the future of the locomotive.